manueleleonelli/bnmonitor/README.md

 The parameter of interest correspond to the entry (2,5) of the covariance matrix.

-A standard perturbated covariance matrix can be constructed with the `covariance_var` function.
+A standard perturbed covariance matrix can be constructed with the `covariance_var` function.
 Suppose we want to increase the covariance between `Statistics` and `Vectors` by an additive factor of 10.